 Building skills across the spectrum through education and training is essential, both economically and to individuals in realising their potential.
-We believe in Swansea, that skills are an important factor in driving growth, with reducing the proportion of individuals with very low skills or qualifications being more effective than focusing on the higher end of the skills spectrum economically, as well as for individuals.
+We believe in Swansea, that skills are an important factor in driving growth, focusing on reducing the proportion of individuals with very low skills or qualifications.
 Skills development has to be at all stages from basic and essential skills, encompassing employability skills to academic, professional and vocational skills.
 In addition, the quality of advice and guidance about skills development and career choices is essential in realising personal dreams and developing achievable aspirations.
 There are gaps in the provision of career advice.